A longitudinal Bayesian framework for estimating causal dose-response relationships: Application: Quantifying the causal impact of mass transit on COVID-19 transmission

 \section{Application: Quantifying the causal impact of mass transit on COVID-19 transmission}

 As discussed in the introduction, empirical studies quantifying the causal impact of mass public transport on COVID-19 transmission are scarce.
+For estimation, we have monthly (longitudinal) city level data available which measure COVID-19 cases, mass transit ridership, mobility containment measures, and a set of mobility characteristics for the period between 1 March 2020 and 23 January 2022.
+Longitudinal data provide the temporal resolution needed to understand how public transit ridership and COVID-19 incidence evolve and intersect.
 Most use aggregate measures of mobility from mobile phone data sources such as those that were made publicly available by Google Mobility and Apple Maps during the pandemic, and issues of causality have received little attention.
 In our review, we have identified just one empirical study by \cite{Garcia2023} which uses causal analysis methods to assess the impact of travel specifically on metro networks (referred to as subways in the paper) on the transmission of COVID-19 in Valencia, Spain.
 In the following sections, we provide a summary of empirical studies undertaken on the impact of mobility on COVID-19 transmission, beginning with an overview of literature using non-causal analysis methods, followed by a summary of the limited literature adopting causal methods.